Vatnajokulll Glacier Cave

 Vatnajokull Glacier Caves, Iceland

-Vatnajokull is Europe’s largest ice cap by volume, covering roughly 8,100 square kilometres of southeast Iceland and containing around ten per cent of the country’s landmass under ice up to 1,000 metres thick.
+Vatnajokull is Europe’s largest ice cap by volume, covering roughly 8,100 square kilometres of southeast Iceland with ice up to 1,000 metres thick.
 The glacier’s outlet tongues extend down from the main ice cap to lower elevations; it is these outlet glaciers, particularly Breidamerkurjokull, that form the accessible ice caves.

 The caves are formed when meltwater carves tunnels through the base of the glacier.
-Because of this formation process, they are genuinely seasonal: most caves only become stable and safe to enter from mid-October through March, when temperatures drop and the ice refreezes.
-Summer glacier caves exist but are significantly less dramatic and less structurally stable.
+Because of this formation process, they are genuinely seasonal: they only become stable and safe to enter from mid-October through March, when temperatures drop and the ice refreezes.
+Experienced guides search for new caves every autumn – the caves change configuration each year, which means each visit is genuinely unique.

 The Ice Caves

-The caves accessible near Jokulsarlon glacial lagoon on the Ring Road (Route 1) are the most visited.
-The interior walls are blue-tinted translucent ice through which daylight filters; the blue colour results from the compression of the ice removing air bubbles over centuries.
+The cave interior walls are blue-tinted translucent ice through which daylight filters; the blue results from centuries of compression removing air bubbles.
 Some sections are coloured black or grey from volcanic ash layers deposited during eruptions, including the 2010 Eyjafjallajokull eruption.
-The ash striations serve as an accidental timeline in the ice.
+The ash striations are an accidental timeline in the ice.

 Jokulsarlon Glacial Lagoon

 Immediately adjacent is Jokulsarlon lagoon, where icebergs calving from Breidamerkurjokull float slowly toward the sea.
-The lagoon has deepened significantly over recent decades as the glacier retreats; it is now about 300 metres deep.
-Amphibious boat tours operate in summer; in winter the focus shifts to the glacier caves.
+The lagoon has deepened significantly as the glacier retreats; it is now about 300 metres deep.
+Amphibious boat tours operate in summer; winter attention shifts to the glacier caves.

-Diamond Beach, where the ocean pushes ice blocks back onto the black sand, is on the seaward side of the road bridge.
-The contrast of clear and blue-white ice on dark volcanic sand produces the photographs you have probably seen.
+Diamond Beach, where the ocean pushes ice blocks back onto the black volcanic sand, is on the seaward side of the road bridge.
+The contrast of translucent blue-white ice on dark sand is the photograph you have probably seen online.
+It is real.

 Where to Stay